Pueblos Galicia What to visit

 Paseo do Espolón

-If you still have some time left and like this kind of things, you can always visit two of the most important cultural spaces in Padrón:
+If you still have some time left, you can also visit two of the most important cultural spaces in Padrón:

 • Rosalía de Castro Museum – poetess originally from Pádron